 In order to meet fully the requirements for entrance to Medicine, but at the same time to retain the cultural value of academic work and yet effect a saving of a year, the College offers the Medical-Scientific Course covering three years.
-Students who have satisfactorily completed the above course and whose applications for admission to the School of Medicine have been officially accepted, will, upon the completion of the first-year course in medicine, be given twelve hours' credit toward the Bachelor's degree.
+Students who have satisfactorily completed the above course and whose applications for ad-

-Students desiring information in regard to this course should write to Dean F. C. Paschal of the College of Arts and Science, Vanderbilt University.
+Students desiring information in regard to this course should write to Dean Philip Davidson of the College of Arts and Science, Vanderbilt University.